Fahad Al Kubaisi: Music videos

-In 2014, Fahad filmed his solo song Wbadin in Turkey in the selfie way. cu music video has been very successful as selfie Video Clip is the first of its kind in the history of the Arabic music industry.
+In 2014, Fahad filmed his solo song Wbadin in Turkey in the selfie way.
+His music video has been very successful as selfie Video Clip is the first of its kind in the history of the Arabic music industry.
 Fahad held a selfie stick and started walking around the streets of Istanbul.
 In 2015, he released a single song Batalna (We finished) in the style of Arabic pop music; it is the first music video in the Middle East filmed in the 360-degree video way.

 Awards

 In 2018, Al Kubaisi won the "Best Male Khaleeji Singer Award" at the Golden Panther Music Awards in New York City.
-He was also nominated for the 60th Annual Grammy Awards in January that same year, with his album Enta Eshq, which was nominated in the "World Music Album" category, becoming the first Gulf singer to be nominated.

 At the jury of the Big Apple Music Awards, in July 2018, Al Kubaisi became the first Arabic music artist to be approved as a member of the jury, approved for the most important awards given to artists in music and singing categories.
-In June 2024, Al Kubaisi's "Maslahtk" was nominated in the World category for the Hollywood Independent Music Awards.
+Al Kubaisi's song "Maslahtak" won the World Music award at the 2024 Hollywood Independent Music Awards.